peteroupc/MailLib/docs/PeterO.Mail.Message.md

         string text,
         string markdown);

 Sets the body of this message to a multipart body with plain text, Markdown, and Hypertext Markup Language (HTML) versions of the same message.
-The character sequences CR (carriage return, "\r" , U+000D), LF (line feed, "\n", U+000A), and CR/LF will be converted to CR/LF line breaks.
+The character sequences CR (carriage return, "\r", U+000D), LF (line feed, "\n", U+000A), and CR/LF will be converted to CR/LF line breaks.
 Unpaired surrogate code points will be replaced with replacement characters.

 <b>Parameters:</b>